 The north-eastern corner of this Zimbabwean National Park lies within the Zambezian and Mopane woodlands whereas its south-western part is mainly characterized by the southern Africa Bushveld eco-region.

-One of the exceptional animals in this Park is the endangered Cape Wild dog and the cross-border connection to the National Parks in the neighboring Mozambique hence offering the perfect chance to see the animals on the neighboring Parks.
-Nonetheless, other mammals to encounter here include Hyenas, giraffes, cheetahs, elephants, lions, Suni, Hippos, white rhinos, Nyala, wildebeests, Cape buffaloes, black rhinos and zebras among others.
-Aquatic wildlife species to look out for within this Park include the turquoise killifish, the Zambezi Shark, black Bream and Freshwater Goby among others within the Park’s pools and rivers.
+One of the exceptional animals in this Park is the endangered Cape Wild dog and the cross-border connection to the National Parks in neighboring Mozambique hence offers the perfect chance to see the animals in the neighboring Parks.
+Nonetheless, other mammals to encounter here include Hyenas, giraffes, cheetahs, elephants, lions, Suni, Hippos, white rhinos, Nyala, wildebeests, Cape buffaloes, black rhinos, and zebras among others.
+Aquatic wildlife species to look out for within this Park include the turquoise killifish, the Zambezi Shark, Black Bream, and Freshwater Goby among others within the Park’s pools and rivers.

 Where to stay within Gonarezhou National Park?

 With the few facilities in the Park, tourists can spend overnights within the self-catering Swimuwini Rest Camp, found on the banks of River Mwenezi and is managed by the Zimbabwean National Parks and Wildlife Authority.
 Other safari Lodges here include Chilo Gorge Safari Lodge and many others.